nser77/home/README.md

 # home
-A little project to describe my hybrid-home infrastructure based on Linux.
+A small project and a minimalist live demo to describe my Linux based hybrid-home-infrastructure.

 # Table of Contents
 - [Overview](#overview)